BradyPlanden/IntelLiGent-Modelling-Workshop/README.md

 # IntelLiGent-Modelling-Workshop
-IntelLiGent Modelling Workshop in Oslo March 2023.
+IntelLiGent Modelling Workshop in Oslo March 2023, and Oxford in September 2023.
 Multiple of these notebooks came from the PyBaMM repository, at [PyBaMM Repo](https://github.com/pybamm-team/PyBaMM)